phillipsar2/andro_snakemake/README.md

 #6 PCA
 High cov SNPs:
 - ANGSD was utilized to estimate GLs and then run a PCA (PCangsd) as all individuals are 6x
-- Genotype likelihoods were estimated directly from the BAMs using the Samtools method (-GL 1) assuming the reference allele is th$
+- Genotype likelihoods were estimated directly from the BAMs using the Samtools method (`-GL 1`) assuming the reference allele is the major allele.
-- Reads with multiple best hits (-uniqueOnly 1) and flags above 255 ( -remove_bads 1) were removed and only proper pairs were incl$
+- Reads with multiple best hits (`-uniqueOnly 1`) and flags above 255 (`-remove_bads 1`) were removed and only proper pairs were included.
-- Sites with a mapping quality below 30 (-minMapQ 30), a minimum base quality score of 30 (-minQ 30), \
+- Sites with a mapping quality below 30 (`-minMapQ 30`), a minimum base quality score of 30 (`-minQ 30`), \
-and a total sequencing depth below 8 and above 70 (-doCounts 1 -setMinDepthInd 8 -setMaxDepthInd 70) were dropped.
-The maximum num$
+and a total sequencing depth below 8 and above 70 (`-doCounts 1 -setMinDepthInd 8 -setMaxDepthInd 70`) were dropped.
-- Genotype likelihoods were output as a beagle file (-doGlf 2).
+- Genotype likelihoods were output as a beagle file (`-doGlf 2`).
 - 30K sites were randomly grabbed from the beagle file using shuf.
 - The PCA was ran with PCangsd using default settings.
 The PCA was plotted in R with ggplot2.